The Green road – the author publishes in traditional journals and deposits his/her work in an open archive, as long as the publisher’s policy allows:

 The Gold and Red roads – in both cases the author retains the copyright, as specific licenses regulate the use and the reuse of the scientific production by the reader (e.g. Creative Commons Licenses):

-- Gold - the author publishes the article upon payment in peer-reviewed Open Access journals, accessible without subscription.
-Traditional publishers (e.g. Elsevier, Wiley, Springer, etc.) provide an “Open Choice” (e.g. Springer) for the payment of single articles through an Article Processing Charge (APC), requested to the author for publication.
-The estimate of costs is $ 3,000 per article.
+- Gold - the authors publish the article upon payment in peer-reviewed Open Access journals, accessible without subscription.
+Traditional publishers (e.g. Elsevier, Wiley, Springer, etc.) provide an “Open Choice” (e.g. Springer) for the payment of single articles through an Article Processing Charge (APC).

-- Red - the author publishes in “hybrid” journals upon payment, even though a subscription fee has been paid by his/her institution.
+- Red - the authors publish in “hybrid” journals upon payment, even though a subscription fee has been paid by their institutions.

-If the publisher does not allow the immediate self-archive or the embargo period is longer than the period admitted by the funder, the author may opt for the Gold road and pay APC costs, or make reference to some useful tools for the management of copyright issues.
+If the publisher does not allow the immediate self-archive or the embargo period is longer than the period admitted by the funder, the author may opt for the Gold road and pay APC costs, for the Diamond road, or make reference to other useful tools and resources for Open Access.